-If the SIP INVITE request contained no SDP offer information and neither a Required nor a Supported header with option tag 100rel, it should have been rejected in accordance with 8.3.1.
+If the SIP INVITE request contained no SDP offer information and neither a Required nor a Supported header with option tag 100rel, it may have been rejected in accordance with 8.3.1.

-The gateway shall connect the media streams to the corresponding user information channel of the inter-PINX link if it has not already done so, provided SDP answer information is included in the transmitted SIP response or has already been sent or received.
+The gateway SHALL connect the media streams to the corresponding user information channel of the inter-PINX link if it has not already done so, provided that SDP answer information is included in the transmitted SIP response or has already been sent or received.

-8.3.7 Receipt of SIP PRACK request
+8.3.7 Receipt of SIP PRACK Request

-The receipt of a SIP PRACK request acknowledging a reliable provisional response shall not result in any QSIG message being sent.
-The gateway shall send back a SIP 200 (OK) response to the SIP PRACK request.
+The receipt of a SIP PRACK request acknowledging a reliable provisional response SHALL NOT result in any QSIG message being sent.
+The gateway SHALL send back a SIP 200 (OK) response to the SIP PRACK request.

-If the SIP PRACK contains SDP answer information and a QSIG message containing a Progress indicator information element with progress description number 1 or 8 has been received, the gateway shall connect the media streams to the corresponding user information channel of the inter-PINX link.
+If the SIP PRACK contains SDP answer information and a QSIG message containing a Progress indicator information element with progress description number 1 or 8 has been received, the gateway SHALL connect the media streams to the corresponding user information channel of the inter-PINX link.

-8.3.8 Receipt of SIP ACK request
+8.3.8 Receipt of SIP ACK Request

-The receipt of a SIP ACK request shall not result in any QSIG message being sent.
+The receipt of a SIP ACK request SHALL NOT result in any QSIG message being sent.

-If the SIP ACK contains SDP answer information, the gateway shall connect the media streams to the corresponding user information channel of the inter-PINX link if it has not already done so.
+If the SIP ACK contains SDP answer information, the gateway SHALL connect the media streams to the corresponding user information channel of the inter-PINX link if it has not already done so.

-8.3.9 Receipt of a SIP INVITE request for a call already being established
+8.3.9 Receipt of a SIP INVITE Request for a Call Already Being Established